2015 has been an exciting year for Slutty Girl Problems.

 Now, at the end of 2015, we are proud to reach more women than ever before.
 And we had some amazing press to help our message spread worldwide.

 In one year, we more than doubled our reach, touching over 1.35 Million people all over the world, with a total of 3.43 Million page views, in this year alone.
-We have 65,400+ members on site (you can become one here), 10,000+ weekly newsletter subscribers (you can sign up at the top of the site), and 315,000 followers, with growing support!
+We have 65,400+ members on site, 10,000+ weekly newsletter subscribers (you can sign up at the top of the site), and 315,000 followers, with growing support!

 And it really seems like there was one big thing that sparked it all…